 - Diverticulitis (swelling of the intestinal wall)

-If your child exhibits any of the above symptoms, you should see your pediatrician or health care provider immediately.
+If your child has any of the above symptoms, you should see your pediatrician or healthcare provider immediately.

 How is Meckel's diverticulum diagnosed?

 Many of the symptoms, such as vomiting, abdominal pain, and tenderness, can

 If your child's healthcare provider

 feels that the combination of symptoms suggests Meckel's diverticulum, he or she